nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 A scenario where multiple companies have sent you offers and you may want to store these companies in a [list of favourites](#c-listfavourite) for ease of reference.
-you can favourite a company by making this entry:
+You can favourite a company by making this entry:

 1. [Favourite a company](#c-favourite-c) from the company list.
    ![FavouriteDemo](images/FavouriteDemo.png)